 We had planned to fly to Detroit in April for a week or two of exploring the city, finding the perfect local cocktail, and most importantly, photographing all the fantastic designs.
 As of March, we were on schedule to have the issue printed and released on June 6th (Becky’s birthday!).
 On March 7th, we were looking at flights from Florida to Michigan in the midst of the first news reports of the novel coronavirus affecting international travel.
 I remember that it was March 7th because we were driving to Winter Haven for the Four Purls 10th Anniversary party, and then on to Lakeland for Yarn Lounge.
 It was the last time that Becky and I were together, and the last time that either of us did anything “normal.”
 On that day, we were a touch hesitant to book the tickets, but not overly concerned.
 We thought we might end up driving to Michigan instead of flying, so we decided to hold off for a few days before committing to a flight schedule.
 The next few days brought a cascade of cancellations, closings, restrictions, confusion… You guys were there; you all know how that story goes.

 So anyway, there we were in Florida, only twenty miles apart, but it may as well have been the twelve hundred miles that separate us now.
 Nathan, our photographer, was sheltering in place in New Mexico.
-We had all the garment samples, but no way to find anyone to model them.
+We had all the garment samples, pom poms and all, but no way to find anyone to model them.
 We were feeling lost as to how to push forward.
 As the COVID numbers grew, our hopes sunk.
 Our concerns that had started with: Could we afford to keep working on the issue?
 Would we be able to pay the printing costs? changed to: Would our beloved customers live through this?
 Would we?
 What would we do if only one of us made it through?
 Would the other continue on?
 (Writing these fears now feels somewhat overly dramatic as restrictions are lifting and things are gradually settling down, but at the time many of us were, and many still are, legitimately scared.)

 After burying our heads in the sand for a few weeks, the immediate threat of dying felt further away, and we started adjusting to our new “normal.”
 Neither of us are very social beings, tending to stay close to home most of the time anyway, so our actual day-to-day routines weren’t significantly changed.
 Sales were down a bit, but we decided not to let it discourage us, and we got back down to business.
 Don’t get me wrong, deciding not to let something discourage us and actually not being discouraged are not the same thing; there have been a lot of ups and downs.